nteract/enchannel/README.md

     npm install

-Before contributing any changes to the utility functions, make sure the unit tests pass locally by running:
+Before contributing changes to the utility functions, be kind to your peers and check if the unit tests pass locally by running:

     npm test